 Dead Horse Point is a small state park that often experiences high levels of visitation.
-In order to protect peoples’ privacy and enjoyment, along with the well being of wildlife, drones are prohibited from March through October of each year.
+In order to protect peoples’ privacy and enjoyment, along with the well-being of wildlife, drones are prohibited from March through October of each year throughout the entire park.

-Park staff has the authority to enforce regulations and check permits at any time and violations of the rules can result in a revocation of permit privileges.
+- Park staff have the authority to enforce regulations and check agency-issued permits at any time and violations of the rules can result in a revocation of permit privileges.